How a Cold Call Turned Cryogenic

-Henkel is the world leader in adhesives, sealants and functional coatings for consumers, craftsmen and industrial applications.
-When Lgi first approached Henkel with a cold call, they didn’t express any immediate interest in doing business together.
-But over the course of that first conversation, the Lgi salesperson was able to pique their interest in our capabilities.
-Henkel eventually described one very specific problem they were having with labels used in cryogenics that Lgi might be able to help them with.
+Henkel is the world leader in adhesives, sealants, and functional coatings for consumers, craftsmen, and industrial applications.
+When CleanMark first approached this company with a cold call, Henkel eventually described one very specific problem they were having with labels used in cryogenics that CleanMark might be able to help them with.

 Henkel was making a specialty adhesive in the U.S. for bonding semiconductors.
 The adhesive was temperature-sensitive; it required refrigerated storage and, when shipped, needed to be packed in dry ice.
 Due to the low temperatures, the labels that were affixed to the adhesive’s syringe-like applicators were falling off in transit.
 Not being marked properly upon delivery was causing a major problem.
 Henkel needed a label they could count on to survive the intense temperatures.

-A couple of different alternative chemistries were developed and tested, and finally Lgi chose one that met the stringent requirements with one condition: both the raw material and the finished stock had to be kept in an air-conditioned room—a warehouse was too warm.
+A few different chemistry solutions were developed and tested, and finally CleanMark chose one that met the stringent requirements.
 The proposal for the new product went to Henkel.
 They tested it, used it for shipping their adhesives overseas, and the performance of the labels proved exceptional.

-Additionally, Lgi’s facility in China was very close to one of Henkel’s facilities, enabling us to work together to implement the new adhesive and labeling process across Henkel’s entire logistics chain.
+Additionally, CleanMark’s facility in China was very close to one of Henkel’s facilities, enabling us to work together to implement the new adhesive and labeling process across Henkel’s entire logistics chain.